The Black Castle: Reception

 In contemporary reviews, Harrison's Reports declared it "a good program horror melodrama, the kind that gives one the chills", and noted that "The three principals do good work, and so does Boris Karloff".
 The Hollywood Reporter found the film "stacks up as excellent program fare".
 Time commented that the film "tries hard to chill the moviegoer's spine.
 Most of the time, however, this boy-meets-ghoul melodrama is only tepid theatrics."
 A statement Motion Picture Exhibitor echoed, stating "it is just a programmer, with the names not too potent for the marquee."

 In a retrospective review, Fangoria commented in 1996 that Black Castle "features all the necessary equipage for this type of full-bodied Gothic", noting it had an "admirable atmosphere, an agreeably adventuresome flavor and some genuinely fine art direction and photography" before declaring it "The last of the old-fashioned Universal horror costumers, The Black Castle dishes up action and chills with ghoulish gusto".

-Home media release
+Home media

 This film, along with Night Key, Tower of London, The Climax and The Strange Door, was released on DVD in 2006 by Universal Studios as part of The Boris Karloff Collection.
 On August 25, 2020, Scream Factory released "Universal Horror Collection: Volume 6", a four-movie set in which "The Black Castle" featured a Tom Weaver audio commentary.